Justifiable homicide: Criminal Procedure Act in South Africa

-Circumstances which justify homicide in the United States
+In the United States

 A non-criminal homicide ruling, usually committed in self-defense or in defense of another, exists under United States law.
 A homicide may be considered justified if it is done to prevent a very serious crime, such as rape, armed robbery, manslaughter or murder.
 The victim must reasonably believe, under the totality of the circumstances, that the assailant intended to commit a criminal act that would likely result in the death or life-threatening injury of an innocent person.
 A homicide performed out of vengeance, or retribution for action in the past, or in pursuit of a "fleeing felon" (except under specific circumstances) would not be considered justifiable.

 In many states, given a case of self-defense, the defendant is expected to obey a duty to retreat if it is possible to do so.
 In the states of Alabama, Alaska, Arizona, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Indiana, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, New Jersey, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, West Virginia, Washington, Wyoming and other Castle Doctrine states, there is no duty to retreat in certain situations (depending on the state, this may apply to one's home, business, or vehicle, or to any public place where a person is lawfully present).
 Preemptive self-defense, in which one kills another on suspicion that the victim might eventually become dangerous, is not justifiable.

 In the U.S. Supreme Court ruling of District of Columbia v.
 Heller, the majority held that the Constitution protected the right to the possession of firearms for the purpose of self-defense "and to use that arm for traditionally lawful purposes, such as self-defense within the home".

 Two other forms of justifiable homicide are unique to the prison system: the death penalty and preventing prisoners from escaping.
-To quote the California State Penal Code (state law) that covers justifiable homicide:
+To quote the California Penal Code (state law) that covers justifiable homicide: